 Center for General Education

-As a dedicated Teacher and Educational Leader in higher education and previously in the K-12 sector, Tanaz has found her happy place working with Undergraduates and General Education.
+Starting at Walden University in 2008, Tanaz continues as a dedicated Teacher and Educational Leader in higher education and previously in the K-12 sector.
+She has found her happy place working with Undergraduates and General Education.
 She was drawn to diverse adult learners in online classrooms when she saw the potential for applicable, real-world learning through more personalized study experiences.
 She has over a decade of experience teaching online and passionately feels that online learning is an effective, demanding but fulfilling experience that allows all types of students to earn their degrees.
 Every day, she enjoys learning along with her students through a platform that allows a depth of thought and equal expression of perspective.

 Tanaz lives in Southern California where she enjoys the weather but not the traffic.
 As a happily married mommy to two boys, she can often be found playing with Lego or creating another Bionicle creature with her family.
 Like many of her students, she balances several priorities that give her a unique perspective on nontraditional adult learners.
 Her husband works as a Biochemist while her sons work to drive their parents crazy.
 They also make their parents smile and have helped Tanaz develop her teaching style as she watches them learn.
 Tanaz also volunteers for her local school district to serve as the Chair of the School Site Council regulating budget expenses and school policy, tutor students, and work with new teachers.
 Tanaz also serves as a volunteer college counselor to first-generation students as she believes that every student deserves the chance to obtain higher education.